Avadel Pharmaceuticals to Provide a Corporate Update and Report Fourth Quarter and Full Year 2022 Financial Results on March 30

-/EIN News/ -- DUBLIN, Ireland, March 29, 2023 (GLOBE NEWSWIRE) -- Avadel Pharmaceuticals plc (Nasdaq: AVDL), a biopharmaceutical company focused on transforming medicines to transform lives, announced today that it will host a conference call and live webcast at 8:30 a.m.
+DUBLIN, Ireland, March 29, 2023 (GLOBE NEWSWIRE) -- Avadel Pharmaceuticals plc AVDL, a biopharmaceutical company focused on transforming medicines to transform lives, announced today that it will host a conference call and live webcast at 8:30 a.m.
 ET on Thursday, March 30, 2023, to provide a corporate update and discuss the Company's financial results for the fourth quarter and full year ended December 31, 2022.

 A live audio webcast of the call be accessed by visiting the investor relations section of the Company's website, www.avadel.com.
 A replay of the webcast will be archived on Avadel's website for 90 days following the event.
 Participants may register for the conference call here and are advised to do so at least 10 minutes prior to joining the call.